-I have not met many cancer survivors who can say they appreciated what having cancer did for them personally, but I am.
-Within three weeks of being diagnosed with cancer, I received a spiritual message, I feel, that was directing me to write a book about my cancer experience.
-Ironically, the title given to me was “A Life Changing Event: My Cancer Journey”.
+“Little did I know I would experience so many emotions on my journey – frustration, anger, inspiration and appreciation,” she marvels.
+“I haven’t met many cancer survivors who say they appreciate what having cancer did for them personally, but I do.
+Within three weeks of being diagnosed, I received a spiritual message that inspired me to write a book – A Life-Changing Event: My Cancer Journey.”

-During this journey, I met women who were aware, without any doubt, that they met their heavenly angel assigned to them to help them through the journey.
-I met a male cancer survivor that changed my understanding that cancer has no face and it is not partial to race or gender.
-My new cancer survivor community desired to achieve and retain the label of “cancer survivor,” whether male or female.
+“During this journey, I’ve met women who believe, without any doubt, that they’ve met a heavenly angel assigned to help them through their journey.
+I’ve met a male cancer survivor who has helped me understand that cancer has no face.
+It’s not partial to race or gender.
+Everyone in my cancer survivor community wants to achieve and retain the label of “cancer survivor” – whether they’re male or female.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Montana, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.